alexcmachado/iposimautomator/README.md

 ### Prerequisites

-To run this program, you need to have Mozilla Firefox version 60 or higher, which can be downloaded [here](https://www.mozilla.org/pt-BR/firefox/new/).
+To run this program, you need to have Mozilla Firefox version 115 or higher, which can be downloaded [here](https://www.mozilla.org/pt-BR/firefox/new/).

 ### Installation

-Download and install the file available [here](https://www.dropbox.com/sh/lt8700hnuhdy7km/AAAf3Y26jIrxC3CnyxlRQFg2a).
+Download and install the latest release of the setup file available [here](https://github.com/alexcmachado/IposimAutomator/releases).

 ### Using the program